code-423n4/2021-11-overlay/README.md

 # Areas of Concern

-- Oracle attacks: front-running, manipulation
+- Oracle attacks: front-running, manipulation.
+Assume for Uniswap V3 markets, the spot pool has substantially spread liquidity (e.g. USDC/WETH) or a minimum amount of liquidity at max range due to PCV on long-tail asset pools (e.g. OVL/WETH)
 - Robustness of economic mechanisms: whether our risk framework will work in practice
-- Gas optimizations: the most important flows are `build()` and `unwind()` on the collateral manager
+- Gas optimizations for the most important flows: `build()` and `unwind()` on the collateral manager
 - General failure of our mechanisms and constructs in Solidity — price fetching, rolling oi cap accounting, composure of our smart contract system (governance contracts, market contract integration with collateral manager)
 - Collateral managers and the logic within, as all collateral will be held in there while users have an active position